WomenPlusPlus/deploy-impact-23-shift-1/docs/readme_too.txt

 glove-wiki-gigaword-100.gensim model to create the matching scores between jobs and candidates.

+Once the first admin user is created through the process described in the readme file all the other users can be invited to the platform by the invite page in the ui.
+They can sign up for the platform using the link they receive in the invite email Each role has slightly different functionalities (limited so far):
+Admin can invite.
+Association can also invite.
+Company user can view Jobs and edit / (add new ones).
+Candidate has the profile page with limited functionality and very basic match me - functionality under the MatchMe -button.

 The invitation email templates can be modified in supabase dashboard under Authentication / Email Templates